 Tenants should also be advised about risks, and told to take precautions such as flushing through showers they rarely use.

 I am City & Guild trained in providing landlords Legionella Risk Assessments for their properties.
 The landlord will receive a full report including photos providing any findings and areas of concern.
-If any works are required a quotation will be provided.
+If any works are required a quotation will be provided by a plumbing contractor.

 Guidance notes for tenants will also be given or left in the property.